-Escorted Canadian Maritimes tours have increased in popularity in recent years.
+Escorted eastern Canada tours of the Maritime provinces have increased in popularity in recent years.

-Eastern Canada tours, specifically Atlantic Canada tours of New Brunswick, Nova Scotia and Prince Edward Island (PEI) are exceptional vacations where travelers can witness many natural wonders in a relaxed and peaceful rural setting where time seems to have stood still over the past few centuries.
+Atlantic Canada tours of New Brunswick, Nova Scotia and Prince Edward Island (PEI) are exceptional vacations.
+Travelers can witness many natural wonders in a relaxed and peaceful rural setting where time seems to have stood still over the past few centuries.

 Nova Scotia tours are by far the more popular however PEI tours and travel to New Brunswick are quite common because of their relative proximity to Nova Scotia.

-In this blog post we will highlight the key attractions of Nova Scotia, PEI, and New Brunswick.
+In this blog post we will highlight the key attractions of the maritime provinces of Nova Scotia, PEI, and New Brunswick.

 Nova Scotia Tours

-No eastern Canada tour would be complete without a visit to Cape Breton Island, which is a part of the Nova Scotia province and included in most Nova Scotia tours.
+Eastern Canada tours would never be complete without a visit to Cape Breton Island, which is a part of the Nova Scotia province and included in our Caravan Nova Scotia tours.

 Cape Breton Island is a fairly large island to the north of mainland Nova Scotia.
 Local Cape Breton Island attractions include: